Our Story

 I started climbing 2.5 years ago after quitting a competitive endurance sport due to injury.
 I was looking for a new sport to fill the gap left by my old one, when a friend of a friend offered to take me climbing - and I've been hooked ever since!

-As I started to get my own climbing gear, I felt there was one thing I really wanted but could not seem to get anywhere - and that was a purple sparkly chalk bag to match by purple harness and kit bag.
+As I started to get my own climbing gear, I felt there was one thing I really wanted but could not seem to get anywhere - and that was a purple sparkly chalk bag to match my purple harness and kit bag.
 Sure, you can get bright ones, and fluffy ones that look like cuddly toys and so on... but no glitter or sequins to be seen anywhere.

 But then I had an idea... maybe I could make one?